krypton-org/krypton-drafts/client/client.md

 - `userCount(**filters) -> integer`
 - `userPagination(page: int, perPage: int, sort: enum[sorts], **filters) -> (Optional[Dict] , Optional[Error])`

 The choice between `registerWithEmail` and `registerWithUsernameAndEmail` functions depends on the option `hasUsername: boolean` set on Krypton Authentication (server side).
-In the `login` function, the user is decoded from the token returned by the server.
+In the `login` and `refreshToken` functions, the user is decoded from the token returned by the server.
 In the `user...` functions, all public fields are requested.**

 #### Authenticated requests